Vladimir-csp/uwsm/README.md

 Background and details
 </summary>

-By default `uwsm` launhces compositor service in `app.slice` and all processes spawned by compositor will be a part of `wayland-wm@${compositor}.service` unit.
+By default `uwsm` launches the compositor service in `app.slice` and all processes spawned by the compositor will be part of the `wayland-wm@${compositor}.service` unit.
 This works, but is not an optimal solution.

 Systemd
 [documentation](https://systemd.io/DESKTOP_ENVIRONMENTS/#pre-defined-systemd-units)
-recommends running compositors in `session.slice` and launch apps as scopes or services in `app.slice`.
+recommends running compositors in `session.slice` and launching apps as scopes or services in `app.slice`.

-`uwsm` provides convenient way of handling this: it generates special nested slices that will also receive stop action ordered before `wayland-wm@${compositor}.service` shutdown:
+`uwsm` provides a convenient way of handling this: it generates special nested slices that will also receive stop action ordered before `wayland-wm@${compositor}.service` shutdown: